Rohithgg/vehicle-maintain-AI-predict/README.md

 - **Engine Health Monitoring**: Monitors the health of the vehicle's engine.

 ## How It Works
+_Note that this is done in simulation, and it needs to be tested for real-life cases, which includes IoT and model computing in embedded systems and etc._

 The model uses data collected from various sensors installed in the vehicle.
 This data is processed and analyzed using machine learning algorithms to provide real-time assistance and predictions.
 The main components include:

-- **Data Collection**: Sensors collect data on vehicle speed, engine performance, brake pressure, engine temperature and etc.
+- **Data Collection**: Sensors collect data on vehicle speed, engine performance, brake pressure, engine temperature, etc.
 - **Data Processing**: The collected data is processed and cleaned for analysis.
 - **Machine Learning Model**: A supervised learning model is trained on historical data to make predictions and assist the driver.
 - **Real-time Monitoring**: The system continuously monitors the vehicle's performance and provides alerts and assistance as needed.
+- **IoT for Monitoring**: Reading sensors in vehicle used for monitors and updating and displaying in moblie
+- **Simulation testing**: This project is testing in simulation using Airsim.

 ## Technologies Used